-Quality: Degree to which service and reflection are integrated into course curricula, and not as extra credit or a side project in the class.
+Quality: Extent to which service and reflection are integrated into course curricula, and not as extra credit or a side project in the class.

 - Describe the types of service activities that students will engage in.
-Include brief description of potential service assignment(s), plus specifics on expected work products and an explanation of how students will be prepared for their service placement.
+Include: brief description of potential service assignment(s), example of expected work products, and an explanation of how students will be prepared for their service placement.

-- How will this type of service promote student understanding of community engagement in relation to course topics and concepts?
+- How will the service-related opportunities promote student understanding of community engagement in relation to course topics and concepts?